observing/finn/README.md

    - **source**: the path to the file containing `css`.
 Makes errors and source maps more helpful, by letting them know where code comes from.
   - **compress**: omit comments and extraneous whitespace.
-  - **sourcemap**: return a sourcemap along with the CSS output.
+  - **sourcemap**: return a source-map along with the CSS output.
 Using the `source` option of `css.parse` is strongly recommended when creating a source map.
 Specify `sourcemap: 'generator'` to return the SourceMapGenerator object instead of serializing the source map.
   - **inputSourcemaps**: (enabled by default, specify `false` to disable) reads any source maps referenced by the input files when generating the output